brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/MaliciousProcessDetection/README.md

 ## 📝 Logging and Output

-- **📄 Logs:** Each script generates detailed logs in `.LOG` format, documenting every step of the process, including uninstallation actions and error handling.
+- **📄 Logs:** Each script generates detailed logs in `.LOG` format, documenting all actions performed and errors encountered.
-- **📊 Reports:** Scripts export data in `.CSV` format, providing actionable insights for auditing and reporting purposes.
+- **📊 Reports:** Outputs in `.CSV` format provide actionable insights for auditing and reporting.

 ---

 ## 💡 Tips for Optimization

-- **Automate Execution:** Use task schedulers to deploy scripts periodically, ensuring consistent software compliance.
+- **Automate Execution:** Use task schedulers to deploy scripts periodically for consistent software compliance.
-- **Centralize Logs and Reports:** Store `.log` and `.csv` files in a shared location for collaborative analysis and audits.
+- **Centralize Logs and Reports:** Store `.LOG` and `.CSV` files in a shared location for collaborative analysis and audits.
-- **Tailor Scripts to Policies:** Customize the scripts and configuration files to meet your organization's specific compliance requirements.
+- **Customize to Policies:** Tailor scripts and configuration files to align with your organization's specific compliance requirements.